ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 Finally, recall that our running example wants to fork/join over an entire tree of `Thing.t`s, so we should consider what happens when the `Thing.t` is in a bigger data structure.
-For this we have two closely-related rules.
-First:

 > <a id="rule-contended-deep"></a>
-> **Rule 4a.** On access, any component of a `contended` value is `contended`.
+> **Rule 4.** Any component of a `contended` value is `contended`.

 In particular, every field of a `contended` record, every element of a `contended` tuple or array (as before, `iarray`s are exempt), and every argument of every constructor of a `contended` variant is `contended`.
-We say that the `contended` mode is _deep._ It's easy to see what goes wrong if we let anyone treat, say, a field as `uncontended` when its record is `contended`:
+And of course this applies recursively, so the components of _those_ components are also `contended`.
+Accordingly, We say that the `contended` mode is _deep._ It's easy to see what goes wrong if we let anyone treat, say, a field as `uncontended` when its record is `contended`:

 <a id="code-cheer_up_sneakily"></a>
 ```ocaml